ace19-dev/2018-Data-Science-Bowl/README.md

 ## Idea
-- Augumentation (by using elastice depormation)
+- Augumentation (by using elastice depormation) (ing)
 - modify hyper-parameter
 - using ensemble
 - Change network to Dilated U-net
+- check image and label file